Anomalous resonance in Weyl semimetals: A holographic study of non-linear effects: Numerical solutions with back-reaction

 As in section \ref{sec:scalar} we solve the Einstein-Maxwell-Chern-Simons equation, now with vanishing scalar field, with initial data corresponding to a magnetic black brane in equilibrium, driven by an electric quench.
 We modify the quench function (\ref{quench}), so that its Fourier transform has a peak at the location at which we expect the real part of the lowest quasi-normal mode, after the quench.

 We track the residual of the bulk field equations and solve them until late times $t > 800/\sqrt{B}$, for various choices of the Chern-Simons coupling $\lambda$, the initial temperature in units of $\sqrt{B}$ and the amplitude of the electric pulse.
-From the data for the response of the boundary current to the short-lived electric pulse, perturbing the initial thermal state at $t=0$, we again estimate the decay rate by fitting the amplitude of the oscillating current with $e^{-\gamma t}$.
-We then compare $\gamma$ to the decay rates obtained from linearized solutions, extracted from the imaginary part of the quasi-normal mode frequencies.
+From the data for the response of the boundary current to the short-lived electric pulse, perturbing the initial thermal state at $t=0$, we again estimate the decay rate by fitting the logarithm of the amplitude of the oscillating current with a linear function.
+We then compare the slope $\gamma$ of this linear function to the decay rates obtained from linearized solutions, extracted from the imaginary part of the quasi-normal mode frequencies.
 We solve the quasi-normal mode equations of the initial geometry, i.e. the magnetic black brane solution corresponding to a thermal state with the initial temperature $T$, in a magnetic background field $B$.
-These results are shown in Fig. \ref{fig:decay rates}.\\ At late times, the geometry is fluctuating around an equilibrium solution with increased temperature.
+These results are shown in Fig. \ref{fig:decay rates}.

+At late times, the geometry is fluctuating around an equilibrium solution with increased temperature.
 The increase in temperature depends on the amplitude of the pulse and the Chern-Simons coupling, see Fig. \ref{fig:temp}.
 We also solve the linearized Einstein equations and compute the quasi-normal mode frequencies for the late time geometry.
 It is not surprising that the imaginary part of the quasi-normal modes of the late time geometry yields a better approximation for the exact decay rates.
 On the other hand, an unexpected feature of the exact decay rates appears to be that they are bounded from above by the imaginary part of the lowest quasi-normal mode frequency at late times and how well the linearized solutions approximate the exact results.